Sun Erniang: Encounters with Wu Song

 Later Wu Song, exiled to Mengzhou for killing his sister-in-law and her adulterer lover Ximen Qing to avenge their murder of his brother, also comes by Cross Slope on his way and eats in Sun Erniang's inn.
 Sensing that Sun is up to no good, Wu pretends to fall unconscious just like his two escorts after having a few cups.
 But Sun's helpers could not lift him as Wu controls his breath to make himself heavy as iron.
 So Sun comes up to do the work herself.
 But Wu surprises her when he uses a grappling hold to pin her down.
 Just then Zhang Qing comes back and stops the scuffle.
 The couple apologise upon learning the fellow is the tiger slayer Wu Song.
 They treat Wu as an honoured guest until he leaves for Mengzhou.

 After being framed for theft and nearly murdered in Mengzhou, Wu Song kills Inspector Zhang Mengfang, Instructor Zhang and Jiang the Door God, who were behind all the schemes.
 He also massacres the family of Inspector Zhang.
 On his run Wu Song is seized while sleeping in a temple by some men of Zhang Qing.
 He is released when Zhang recognises him.
 Sun Erniang proposes that Wu join Lu Zhishen at Mount Twin Dragons.
 Sun had earlier, in a rash act, butchered an untonsured Buddhist priest, who left behind a Buddhist robe, a pair of swords, a necklace of skulls and a head band.
-Sun suggests that Wu dress himself up with these articles to look like an itinerant priest with his hair let down to cover the tattoo mark of exile on his face.
+Sun suggests that Wu dress himself up with these articles to look like an itinerant priest with his hair let down to cover the tattoo mark an of exile on his face.
 Wu thus travels safely to Mount Twin Dragons.
 Sun Erniang and Zhang Qing later also wind up their business and join the stronghold.

 After his defeat by the bandits of Liangshan in his military attack to exterminate them, the imperial general Huyan Zhuo flees to Qingzhou (in present-day Shandong) in hopes of redeeming himself by wiping out the bandits there.
 Mount Twin Dragons, one of the strongholds, concludes that Huyan is a tough opponent and seeks help from Liangshan.
 Song Jiang comes to Qingzhou with a force and captures Huyan.
 The bandits of Mount Twin Dragons, including Zhang Qing and his wife, are absorbed into Liangshan.